 What is Risk?

-Risk is defined as “something that creates or suggests a hazard”.
+as “something that creates or suggests a hazard”.
 When I first started my agile journey, we were creating a lot of new technology that was inherently risky.
 The question we had to answer was: how can we address risk and still make sure we’re delivering the right product functionality?

 We decided to tackle this estimating the work and then providing a level of confidence in that estimate.
 Combining the confidence level and the business value provided a means for prioritizing our product backlog.
 This ensured that we worked our high-risk, high-value items first.